section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 Jasmine is recommended over the others because AngularJS CLI comes chipped by default with Jasmine as the test runner and it is relatively easy to learn.

-But, you can still configure the other testing frameworks to test angular-built web applications.
+However, you can still configure the other testing frameworks to test angular-built web applications.

 #### Suites
 A suite defines or describes your test cases.